Luca-Skyline/High-School-Portfolio/index.md

 Click here to play [DUNGEON DASH!](https://calvinaawebb.github.io/dungeon-dash-game/)

-Created for the TSA State Video Competetion, me and 3 other sophomores created "Dungeon Dash", a puzzle party game.
+Created for the TSA State Video Competetion, 3 other sophomores and I created "Dungeon Dash", a puzzle party game.
 It allows two players to race, mostly blinded, through a maze of traps and puzzles in an attempt to reach the center before the other player.
 The dungeon has several levels and items you can use to your advantage - as well as puzzles that are not only tricky to solve but tricky to figure out how to solve.
 Consider the fact that the dungeon itself is really a series of mazes, and it becomes clear why Dungeon Dash it the ultimate puzzle within a puzzle within a puzzle game.

 I was primary code developer and in charge of audio assests on this project.
-Thanks, [Calvin Webb](https://github.com/calvinaawebb)(Project Manager), [Micah Tien](https://github.com/MisterNo0ne)(Developer), and [Jeffery Zou](https://github.com/HelloIverson)(Artist, Developer) for your collaboration on this project.
+Thanks, [Calvin Webb](https://github.com/calvinaawebb) (Project Manager), [Micah Tien](https://github.com/MisterNo0ne) (Developer), and [Jeffery Zou](https://github.com/HelloIverson) (Graphics Artist, Developer) for your collaboration on this project.

-Our TSA team placed 3rd in the state for this project.
+Our TSA team placed 3rd in the state for this project, qualifying for nationals.

 ![Running Game](https://raw.githubusercontent.com/Luca-Skyline/programming1portfolio/main/images/ddtutorial.png)